 As standard, BT broadband packages give you inclusive weekend calls to UK landlines.
 If your chattiness simply can't be constrained to Saturday and Sunday, you can also upgrade to Evening and Weekend Calls (inclusive calls all weekend and between 7pm and 7am on weekdays) or Anytime Calls (inclusive calls 24/7).

 TalkTalk gives you pay as you go calls as standard.
-If you want a call package that has inclusive calls, you'll have to add it on.
+If you want a that has inclusive calls, you'll have to add it on.
 A number of 'boosts' are available, including ones that give you anytime UK calls or minutes for international calls, but you'll have to pay an extra charge to get them.